graceboerner5-jpg/heart-monitor-redesign/anc.md

 ## 2. Develop an Adaptive Noise Canceling (ANC) filter and test it on a "noisy" heartbeat signal.

 ### (i) Initializing the Filters
+First, key parameters are set up for the filter such as filter order, step size, and NLMS regulation factor.
+Output and weight vectors are also pre-allocated for LMS, Normalized LMS, and QRS-Gated LMS to optimize memory use during loop execution.

 ```matlab
 M       = 32;       % Filter order